ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    [RFC4033], [RFC4034], [RFC4035] referral response, this behaviour has
    also been seen with plain DNS responses as well.
 The records have been truncated for display purposes.
-Note that at the time of this writing, this configuration has been corrected and the response correctly sets the TC=1 flag.
+Note that at the time of this

-Andrews, et al.          Expires 27 January 2022                [Page 3]
+Andrews, et al.           Expires 14 March 2022                 [Page 3]

-Internet-DrafGlue In DNS Referral Responses Is Not Optional    July 2021
+Internet-DraftGlue In DNS Referral Responses Is Not OptionSeptember 2021

+   writing, this configuration has been corrected and the response correctly sets the TC=1 flag.

       % dig +norec +dnssec +bufsize=512 +ignore @a.gov-servers.net \
              rh202ns2.355.dhhs.gov